RiddleSingh/arduino_nodemcu_bridge/README.md

-# ESE111 Arduino NodeMCU Bride
+# ESE111 Arduino NodeMCU Bridge
 Author: Bhagath Cheela
+In this example project, we collect the data from pulse sensor using Arduino UNO and transfer this to NodeMCU using I2C.
+And from the Node MCU, the data is then uploaded to adafruit.
 ## Parts Required
 - 1 x NodeMCU 8266
 - 1 x Arduino UNO